With more than 300 academic program choices, our programs are categorized into six admission categories.

 Students in computer science will learn how to design software, develop computer applications such as databases and graphics and investigate mathematical problems.
 They will train to meet an increasing demand for graduates with scientific knowledge and creative skills to excel in the industry.
 A computer science degree will introduce students to tomorrow's technological world.

 Students in the humanities study all aspects of human culture, including language, literature, history, philosophy, fine art, architecture, cinema, classics, culture, religion, drama and music.
 From ancient Egypt to post-colonial literature, from languages to the civilizations of Asia, a wide variety of courses and programs in the humanities provide students with the knowledge, intellectual skills and habits of thought indispensable to a modern education.

-Rotman Commerce students will benefit from an innovative and integrative curriculum that presents a global perspective for an enriched professional undergraduate experience.
-Students will take career-oriented courses in management and applied economics as well as a wide selection of courses in the arts and sciences.
-The balance assures graduates of a solid understanding of business and modern society along with critical and analytical skills for effective decision-making and organizational leadership.
+Rotman commerce students will benefit from an innovative and integrative curriculum that presents a global perspective for an enriched professional undergraduate experience.
+Students will take career-oriented courses across one of three specialist options - Accounting, Finance & Economics, or Management - as well as a wide selection of courses in the arts and sciences.
+The balance assures graduates have a solid understanding of business and modern society along with critical and analytical skills for effective decision-making and organizational leadership.

 Social sciences students will explore issues that involve the inter-relationship between the individual, society and the environment.
 For example, they will look at how revolutions start and explore the relationship between the environment and the economy.